trychlos/pwix-cookie-manager/README.md

     This `name` is expected to be a unique identifier of the cookie, cannot be empty.

-    Please note that `cookieManager` internally uses some reserved characters.
+    Please note that `CookieManager` internally uses some reserved characters.
 These reserved characters must not be used when naming a cookie.
 As of 1.1.1, these are:

     - comma `,`
     - pipe `|`